Visitation Update: As of Monday, May 3rd at 8:00 AM 2 parents/legal guardians per patient

-In an effort to protect patients, physicians, staff, and the community as COVID-19 continues to spread within our community El Paso Children’s Hospital is limited to one parent/legal guardian at a time.
-Everyone must pass previously established health-screening criteria before entering the facility.
+In an effort to protect patients, physicians, staff, and the community as COVID-19 continues to spread within our community El Paso Children’s Hospital is limited to two parents/legal guardians at a time.
+Everyone must pass previously established health screening criteria before entering the facility.
 No additional visitors will be allowed to wait in the lobby or waiting rooms.
 Anyone entering the facility will be asked if they have symptoms of illness and exposure risks upon arrival.
 Those who have non-severe symptoms such as a fever or cough will be asked to not enter to stop the spread of illness and to seek care from their physician.

 While we understand the importance of having the support of loved ones during a hospital visit or stay, we must prioritize the health and safety of our patients and caregivers during this unprecedented pandemic.
 We encourage support persons to use alternate methods of communication to stay in contact with loved ones, such as phone calls, video chats or texting.

 We will continue to modify our response protocols as the needs within our community evolve.